almeidas-tatiane/almeidas-tatiane/resume.md

 ### **Performance Test Engineer**
 **Agi** – Remote | *Oct 2021 – Jun 2023*
-- Designed and implemented performance testing processes.
+-	Created and implemented a performance testing process
-- Implemented end to end and API scripts.
-- Led test planning and participated in system architecture discussions.
+-	Created performance plans and contributed to architecture discussions
-- Introduced and configured Dynatrace for APM monitoring.
+-	Suggested and supported the adoption of Dynatrace as an APM tool
+-	Conducted meetings with cross-functional teams to understand project scope and acceptance criteria
+-	Selected performance scenarios based on realistic user behaviors in web/API applications
+-	Recorded scenarios using Blazemeter extension or Fiddler
-- Developed load, stress, and spike tests using JMeter and Gatling.
+-	Created various types of performance tests in JMeter, including load, stress, and spike tests
+-	Developed scripts simulating different search patterns using external CSV files in JMeter/Gatling
+-	Built test scenarios using plugins such as Throughput Shaping Timer
+-	Implemented parameterization, conditions, and functions in test scripts
-- Executed performance tests in AWS and analyzed logs via Elasticsearch.
+-	Executed performance tests in AWS Cloud, managing scalability and resources
+-	Monitored CPU, memory, and filesystem usage with Dynatrace during tests
+-	Used Elasticsearch to analyze logs and detect bugs during execution
+-	Maintained code versioning with Git
-- Created detailed reports highlighting key performance metrics and bottlenecks.
+-	Generated performance metrics and reports highlighting system bottlenecks
-- Fostered a performance-driven mindset across engineering teams.
+-	Advocated for performance testing best practices and fostered a performance-focused culture within the team

 ---

 ### **Performance Test Analyst**
 **IBM** – Remote | *Apr 2021 – Sep 2021*
+-	Created performance plans and supported APM tool integration
-- Designed performance scenarios based on real-world usage.
+-	Identified realistic test scenarios in a web application based on user behavior
+-	Recorded scenarios with Blazemeter extension
-- Built parameterized tests with JMeter and BlazeMeter.
+-	Built load, stress, and spike tests in JMeter
+-	Developed search simulations using external CSV data
+-	Created test flows using Throughput Shaping Timer
+-	Implemented parameterized scripts
-- Monitored system usage and flagged architectural limitations on OpenShift.
+-	Monitored resource usage on RedHat Cloud OpenShift
+-	Analyzed execution logs to identify bugs and issues
+-	Reported test results and highlighted performance bottlenecks
+-	Advocated for performance testing practices within the team

 ---